CapitalOne-Research/RainbowPO/README.md

 # RainbowPO : A Unified Framework for Combining Improvements in Preference Optimization

+This is the code repository of our [ICLR 2025 paper](https://openreview.net/forum?id=trKee5pIFv).
-## Our base codebase is build on a modified version of [Huggingface TRL](https://github.com/huggingface/trl)
+### Our base codebase is build on a modified version of [Huggingface TRL](https://github.com/huggingface/trl)

-## We also have embedded `alpaca_eval` from https://github.com/tatsu-lab/alpaca_eval inside our repo for reproducibility.
+### We also have embedded `alpaca_eval` from https://github.com/tatsu-lab/alpaca_eval inside our repo for reproducibility.

 ## Preparation

 For both training and evaluations, the images on 0710 and 0731 should both be OK, training is previously done on `<some image>`, and evaluation has been tested on `<some image>`.

-### 1. Download the Model to be fine-tuned
+### 1. Download the base model to be finetuned
-Download the model, like Llama3-8B-Instruct, which you are going to fine-tune to `model_path`.
+Download a model (e.g., Llama3-8B-Instruct), which you are going to fine-tune, and set the path to `model_path`.

 ### 2. Data preparation

-Download the datasets from [Ultrafeedback Armorm](https://huggingface.co/datasets/princeton-nlp/llama3-ultrafeedback-armorm?row=0) created by SimPO authors, and transform it into the trl format (which is needed to successfully run the code for trl scripts).
+Download datasets from [Ultrafeedback Armorm](https://huggingface.co/datasets/princeton-nlp/llama3-ultrafeedback-armorm?row=0) created by SimPO authors, and transform it into the trl format (which is needed to successfully run the code for trl scripts).
 The transformation script is .

 ## Training